A practical guide to Kashan Iran

 As is traditionally the case with Persian gardens, perfect geometry and plenty of water features can be found in this garden.
 An hour before closing, the garden was practically empty aside from a few families enjoying the tranquillity that can be found here.
 The tranquillity is the main reason why the Fin Garden is in this guide to Kashan because it offers the perfect escape from the city!

 How to get there: 20 min drive from the Kashan Bazar.
-Hope in a taxi and go!
+Hop in a taxi and go!

-When to go: We went right around sunset and had the place to ourselves
+When to go: Go around sunset for peace and quiet and the best light.

 While the rest of the world was emerging from the late Middle Ages, Persia was busy building magnificent bathhouses.
 In terms of priorities, I think these guys knew what they were doing.